Different Attitudes, Different Results

 Situation 2

-I made ____ mistake again.
+I ____ a mistake again.
 I’m sorry.

-Cheer up!
-You can ____ it.
+Cheer up! ____ can do it.

-Yes. ____ worry, Suho.
+____ Don’t worry, Suho.
 We all make mistakes.

-The contest is ____ now.
+The contest ____ over now.

-Good job! ____ made it.
+Good job!
+We made ____

-Thank you for ____ support, everyone.
+Thank you ____ your support, everyone.